Ozsbourn/CadexTest/Readme.md

 I guess that haven't big benefits in this simple case.

-Third thing - I'm not sure how made the simple to understandings output in this task, cause that wasn't specify in TS, so I left it as it is (maybe not comfortable to understandings).
+Third thing - I'm not sure how made the simple to understandings output in this task, cause that wasn't specify in TS and I made myself version of it, so I left it as it is (maybe not comfortable to understandings).